W3C-Context-Graph-Community-Group/cgp/getting-started-guide.md

 ## Step 2 — Score Dark Uncertainty in Real-Time (δ → "Dark Fraction Score")

+### Does Your AI Need Reading Glasses for Arbitrary Data?

+**δ** (*Dark Fraction Score*) tells you how blurry an observatron's view of itself is — what fraction of its own possible states it has failed to pull apart into distinct, verified configurations.

 From a philosophical perspective, the geometry and the protocol are identical, and Unicode expression of math as the highest abstraction and precision layer is canonical.

 With shared geometry, we can compute dark fraction: